When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 So that gives evidence that something really bad was going on at the higher levels of the FBI.

-So again, I suspect that this is a major, a major part of whatever investigation is going on right now at FBI and DOJ.
+investigation the Russian investigation on the Trump team but that they knew better and there was documentary evidence that they knew better and they should not have conducted this investigation So again, I suspect that this is a major part of whatever investigation is going on right now at FBI and DOJ.

-Let's turn to phase two, the post-election phase when Obama gets involved, presumably for his own reasons.
+Let's turn to phase two, the post election phase when Obama gets involved, presumably for his own reasons.

 And the reason that seems apparent to me is that you had Obama going about his remaking of America.